 CHC52015 Diploma of Community Services

-The next course will be starting: Date To Be Advised in 2021
+The next course will be starting: July 2021

 Imagine helping an adolescent rise up after hitting rock bottom; providing a less fortunate child with a loving family, or giving shelter to a woman who has found herself to be homeless in her later years.